 Not many freelancers are for the idea of VAT tax being imposed on them.
 However, you will be surprised to know that many benefits come with paying taxes.
 Among these benefits include:

 Trust plays a vital role in a client-auditor freelancer relationship.
 When you pay your taxes, clients will be more willing to do business with you.

-Registering to pay tax as a freelance auditor in the UAE gives you the ability to levy your clients’ tax.
+Registering to pay taxes as a freelance auditor in the UAE gives you the ability to levy your clients’ taxes.
 This means that it is collected from the client and paid directly to the government, therefore lifting that burden off of you.

 Most freelancers do not realize that the UAE government deducts tax only from the profits they make.
 So, it won’t significantly affect your income.

 Like every other freelancing career, auditing has a lot of competition.
 So you have to make sure that you stand out and attract potential clients.
 One of the ways of doing so is by investing in your brand.
 You should also do research and see how much other freelance auditors are charging.
 This will help you draft your own pricing strategy to not charge too high or too low.

 Freelance External auditors can only be hired by Registered Auditing Firms in the UAE.
 However, Internal auditors can be hired by businesses as well.

 As a freelance auditor, the tasks you choose to work on will greatly impact your overall potential income.
 So it’s essential to set specific and personal strategies and goals that will help you grow your income and build your career.

 One of the ways of achieving your target income is by picking tasks that are within your capability.
 Some tasks may be too complicated for you to handle, especially if you are an entry-level freelance auditor.
 So you need to do tasks that you can handle comfortably and quickly.
 This will enable you to handle more jobs, which will ultimately boost your income.